lyon-fnal/dockerImages/tutorial.md

 ## Installation
 First, you need to install Docker on your laptop.
 See https://www.docker.com/products/docker-desktop for Mac and Windows installations (most of you should follow those instructions).
 For more information and installation on a Linux laptop, see https://docs.docker.com/install/ (expand the Linux heading on the left side contents bar).
 There are installations instructions for many Linux platforms.

+Note that you may want to check the Docker preferences and set the number of CPUs and memory accordingly.
+I have a 6 core laptop with 32 GB of memory and I give Docker 6 CPUs and 16 GB of memory.

 With Docker installed and running, pull the `lyonfnal/qc-python-ubuntu` image with (from a terminal window on your laptop),

 ```bash